Codecademy/docs/content/docs-community/concepts/entries/terms/concept-entries/concept-entries.md

   - 'paths/code-foundations'
 ---

 **Concept entries** describe an idea that is inherently related to a given topic.
-These concepts can range from being abstract in nature (e.g., [Inheritance in Python](https://www.codecademy.com/resources/docs/python/inheritance)) to being more tangible (e.g., [Glob Module in Python](https://www.codecademy.com/resources/docs/python/glob-module)).
+These concepts can range from being abstract (e.g., [Inheritance in Python](https://www.codecademy.com/resources/docs/python/inheritance)) to more tangible (e.g., [Glob Module in Python](https://www.codecademy.com/resources/docs/python/glob-module)).
 Most concepts contain many related terms that add further reference.

 The format and structure for a Docs concept entry can be seen in [this template](https://github.com/Codecademy/docs/blob/main/documentation/entry-template.md).